 We want to get more visibility.
 We want to get FirstBoard.io on the radar of every VC firm, every private equity firm, and hopefully, in front of you, know most tech companies’ CEOs. that’s a tall order

 We got excellent press coverage, and we just released a press release yesterday.
 Now we’re planning a pr campaign we’re going to talk about the top 50 women of FirstBoard.io and what they bring to the table.

 I’m very confident that we will gain visibility for our collective and get in front of decision-makers.

 Is there an expectation that we’ll see chapters in other cities?

 That’s an open question.
-One of our members who is located in Seattle ad very well connected to the Seattle ecosystem. she will e the presence for us I the Seattle community. that is an idea, and we might build out certain locations a little bit more.
+One of our members who is located in Seattle ad very well connected to the Seattle ecosystem. she will e the present for us in the Seattle community. that is an idea, and we might build out specific locations a little bit more.

 If someone is interested, where can they learn more?